BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

 You may select any number of nodes and/or edges in the network.
 Selecting an edge is equivalent to selecting the two gene set nodes that are connected to the edge.

-.. note:: In EnrichmentMap 2.0 there were two separate Heat Map panels for nodes and edges.
-          In EnrichmentMap 3.0 they have been combined into a single panel.

 .. note:: "Where are my expression values?"